-First, I connected my USB to Serial adaptor to my PC.
+First, I connected my USB to Serial adapter to my PC.
 Then I connected this generic 1761-CBL-PM02 to it, and to my MicroLogix 1000 test stand.

-I then opened RSLinx Classic Lite, added the DF1 driver, assigned it to my USB Serial Adaptor comm port, and pressed “Auto-Configure.”
+I then opened RSLinx Classic Lite, added the DF1 driver, assigned it to my USB Serial adapter comm port, and pressed “Auto-Configure.”

 The result: RSLinx not only found my MicroLogix 1000, but I was able to download and go online without any issues.